• Skip to main content

 • Immune boost: great for when you feel the sniffles.
 I use it judiciously with my kids whenever I hear a crackling of cough.
 It works wonders!

-📃Ingredients Description
+📃Ingredients Notes

 Here is a short list of ingredients you’ll need to make the honeyed lemons: